davepinch/pinchy.cc/collections/_fragments/he-was-but-a-thought.md

 ---
-title: "He was but a thought"
+title: "he was but a thought"
 date: 2019-07-05
 related:
   - _fragments/this-particular-thought-had-become-self-aware.md